Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Tennessee Schedule Analysis

-- The Volunteers' best victory of the season came against the Oklahoma Sooners, a top 50 team (No. 39), according to our computer rankings.
-The Volunteers registered the 76-73 neutral-site win on November 25.
+- On November 25, the Volunteers picked up their signature win of the season, a 76-73 victory over the Oklahoma Sooners, who are a top 50 team (No. 36), according to our computer rankings.

-- The Volunteers have one Quadrant 1 win, tied for the 15th-most in the country.
-But they also have three Quadrant 1 losses, tied for the sixth-most.
+- Against Quadrant 1 opponents, the Volunteers are 1-3 (.250%) -- tied for the 15th-most victories, but also tied for the sixth-most defeats.

 Get tickets for any college basketball game this season at Ticketmaster!